ColeC123/C-Programming-with-Windows.h/README.md

   1. Once you have all of the downloaded files in one folder, open command prompt or windows power shell and type in cd + "path to folder containing files".
 Example: cd "C:\Users\Bob\Program Files"
      This command allows you to access the files contained in the folder you cd (change directory) into.

-  2. Now that you have access to the program files, type in the command "gcc test.c -L C:\Windows\System32 -l winmm -o test".
+  2. Now that you have access to the program files, type in the command "gcc test.c -I C:\Windows\System32 -l winmm -o test".
 This will output an executable file that can be run.
 Enjoy the program!

-     The above commands tells gcc to compile the test.c program "gcc test.c", include the path to System32 for library linking purposes "-L C:\Windows\System32", link the DLL (Dynamic Link Library) named winmm from inside C:\Windows\System32 to the code written in test.c "-l winmm", and output an executable file named test "-o test".
+     The above commands tells gcc to compile the test.c program "gcc test.c", include the path to System32 for library linking purposes "-I C:\Windows\System32", link the DLL (Dynamic Link Library) named winmm from inside C:\Windows\System32 to the code written in test.c "-l winmm", and output an executable file named test "-o test".

      The reason I need to link to winmm.dll is because it contains the definitions for the functions declared in "timeapi.h", which means that without winmm.dll my program doesn't know what the